ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 If you require training or technical assistance in implementing our solutions, contact your sales representative or [click here](/links/professional-services) for a quote and request a custom analysis of your project from our Professional Services team experts.

-Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated channel [Discord](<https://discord.gg/ovhcloud>).
+Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord channel](https://discord.gg/ovhcloud).

 Join our [community of users](/links/community).